 In other cases, asbestos poses a risk and needs to be removed.
 Airsafe will help you plan for asbestos removal, including engaging a reputable, licensed asbestos removal contractor.
 We also conduct air quality monitoring during removal, to make sure asbestos fibres are not being released into the atmosphere.
 Finally, we’re licensed to issue asbestos clearance certificates stating that the area has been inspected and is free of asbestos.

-If you need an asbestos survey or audit for your place of business, the next step is to get in touch with Airsafe to a request a quote.
+If you need a hazardous materials audit or asbestos survey for your place of business, the next step is to get in touch with Airsafe on 1300 888 338 to a request a quote.